The Early Years Foundation Stage (EYFS) Curriculum

 The School Curriculum

 On a typical day most children will be taught a full session of English and Mathematics (usually in the morning).
-They will then spend the remainder of the day learning other subjects which may be linked by their topic.
+They will then spend the remainder of the day learning other subjects.

 Children in Years 1 to 6 are taught regular English lessons.
 The curriculum enables children to express themselves clearly both verbally and in writing, and to develop a love of reading.
 The curriculum is organised into the following areas: